Lawrence S. Bloomberg Faculty of Nursing

 Please Note

-• U of T Nursing Faculty discount is available to individuals with a faculty position, adjunct or status appointment, or are a Clinical Instructor (current academic year only) at the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto.
+• **U of T Nursing Faculty discount is available to individuals with a current (at time of registration) faculty position, adjunct or status appointment at the Lawrence Bloomberg Faculty of Nursing, University of Toronto.

 • Applicable taxes (13% HST) will be added to the registration fees.